JennaFord/SMU-MSDS/DDS/Homework/Week5/README.md

 A 'final' dataframe is created from the merge (inner join) between 'y2016' and 'y2015'.
 The keys for the merge are 'firstName' and 'gender'.

-'final_girls' is created to contain the top 10 most populat girl names for 2015 and 2016 combined.
+'final_girls' is created to contain the top 10 most popular girl names for 2015 and 2016 combined.
 This is printed out to a csv file 'top_to_girls.csv'.

 For questions, please contact me at jennaf@mail.smu.edu.